Craft Ideas for February Holidays

 - Grades: PreK–K, 1–2, 3–5

-Bring lessons to life with these engaging craft projects ideas for pop-up groundhogs, Valentine's Day lovebugs, Washington's cherry tree, Lincoln masks, Chinese New Year dragons, and more hands-on art projects.
+Bring lessons to life with these engaging craft ideas for pop-up groundhogs, Valentine's Day lovebugs, George Washington's cherry tree, Abraham Lincoln masks, Chinese New Year dragons, and more hands-on art projects.

 Groundhog Day Crafts

 Students can create these three crafts — a pop-up groundhog, a sun, and a cloud — and then act out the different outcomes of Groundhog Day.

 Your students will bring everyone’s favorite February critter to life with this interactive craft.

 Valentine's Day Crafts

 Students can create this cute craft to receive and store their valentines.

 Little ones will love getting hands-on with paint while creating these pretty hearts.

 Create this colorful, fun craft project, personalized with thumb prints, to distribute to friends and loved ones on Valentine's Day.